-5 Easy Ways to Add Vegetables (Even when you hate them!)
+5 Easy Ways to Eat More Vegetables (Even when you hate them!)

 First of all, it’s not easy.
 If you hate something, you hate it.
 I hate onions.
 And mayonnaise.
 In fact, mayo is at the top of my list of foods I hate the most.
 But.
 The good news for me is that mayo pretty much sucks nutritionally speaking.
 No one needs mayo.
 And it’s loaded with fat.
 So good for me that I don’t have to learn to like it.
 Because it ain’t happening.
 Ever.